ifillbrito/trees/README.md

 # Abstract Tree Iterators [Prototype]

-By extending the abstract classes presented in this project, you can manipulate trees in functional fashion.
+By extending the abstract classes presented in this project, you can manipulate trees a in functional fashion.

 ## Example: